partio-scout/osaamiskiekko/readme.md

   copies strapi datamodels from docker to tmp folder (just in case)

 make getdatabasedump
-  gets postgre database dump from docker
+  gets postgre database dump from docker which contains everything (can be used as test data for example)

+make getdatabasedump-dataonly
+  gets only data dump from postgres

+make restoredata-dataonly
+  restores data after Strapi has created tables accordingly

 # Docker commands
  - list running containers: docker ps -a